xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 redirect_from:
 ---

-Following December release, Katalon TestOps represents test cases in a folder-based format to provide you with a clean look and well-structured information of your tests.
+Katalon TestOps presents test cases in a folder-based format that structures the information you receive on your tests.

 This document navigates you to where test cases are stored and how they are presented in Katalon TestOps to help you manage test cases effectively.